delphidabbler/vied/README.md

 The change log is in `CHANGELOG.md` in the repository root.

+The program's .vi file format is documented in `Docs\vi-file-format.md`.

 Finally, the program has a Web page at <https://delphidabbler.com/software/vied>.

 ## Bugs and Feature Requests